 A training needs analysis is a key tool for HR professionals.
 It helps you establish what areas of L&D you need to focus on in order to improve the skills, knowledge, and abilities of your employees.
 With the data you acquire, you can build a solid foundation for developing successful training programs that help your company grow and develop.
 And these programs are more important than ever in our current climate.
-In fact, according to McKinsey, training and reskilling your employees has become an essential tool that can help companies emerge stronger from the COVID-19 crisis.
+Training and reskilling your employees has become an essential tool that can help companies emerge stronger from the COVID-19 crisis.

 What is a “TNA” (Training Needs Analysis)

 A training needs analysis (TNA), also known as a training needs assessment, is a process that organizations use to determine the gap between the current and desired knowledge, skills, and abilities of employees.

 The information you gather during a training needs analysis helps you get a bird’s eye view of your company and determine which areas of learning and development you need to focus on in order to improve overall performance.
 In other words, the process enables you to identify the knowledge, skills, and abilities your employees are currently lacking in relation to your goals as a company.
 You can then use this information to design an effective development plan for employees.

 - What kind of training do they require?